alex-serban/3-tier-app-oci/README.md

 ## Deploy a secure 3-tier application on Oracle Cloud Infrastructure (OCI) using Free Tier resources
 ---

-This is a tutorial that shows how to deploy a very simple 3-tier architecture on the Oracle Cloud Infrastructure (OCI).
+This is a tutorial that shows how to deploy a very simple 3-tier architecture on the [Oracle Cloud Infrastructure (OCI)][oci].
 The purpose of the tutorial is to familiarize the viewer with OCI Web Console as well as introduce basic infrastructure concepts for users making the first steps using cloud services.

 ### Pre-requisities: